1337Core/yt-equity-plus/README.md

 The extension uses a unified `content.js` file that works across both Chrome and Firefox by detecting the available browser APIs automatically.

+### Debug Mode

-Debug logging can be viewed in the browser console with the prefix "YT Equity Plus:".
+When building with `--debug` flag or using `npm run build:debug`, console logs are preserved for debugging.
+These logs can be viewed in the browser console with the prefix "YT Equity Plus:".

+### Production Mode

+Production builds automatically remove all console.log, console.error, and console.warn statements to keep the extension clean and performant.

 ## Credits